Predicted number counts and clustering of Hi galaxies from future radio surveys: Conclusions

 In summary, our results show that the cosmology forecasts at low redshift are mildly dependent on the simulation used to derive the number counts and bias.
 At higher redshift, $z \gtrsim 0.5$, i.e. SKA-MID Band~1, there are large differences depending on the simulation used.
 The reason for the insensitivity at low redshift is that sample variance (due to the limited cosmic volume available at low redshift) rapidly becomes the dominant source of uncertainty on the measured two-point statistics, while at higher redshift, the different shot noise levels are more consequential.

-To model a near-future \HI galaxy survey at low redshift, we also took sub-samples of galaxies from IllustrisTNG-300 and subjected them to a realistic galaxy clustering analysis, in which the angular correlation function in a single redshift bin is fit using a Halo Occupation Distribution (HOD) model.
+To model a {\edit `medium-deep' SKA} \HI galaxy survey at low redshift, we also took sub-samples of galaxies from IllustrisTNG-300 and subjected them to a realistic galaxy clustering analysis, in which the angular correlation function in a single redshift bin is fit using a Halo Occupation Distribution (HOD) model.
 We performed this analysis separately on nine sub-volumes of the simulations, each spanning a square field of view of 20$^\circ$ on each side, with up to about 20,000 \HI galaxies per sub-volume.
-Splitting the volume in this way allows us to assess sample variance effects (which are particularly important for the smaller survey volumes available at low redshift).
+Splitting the volume in this way allows us to assess {\edit sample variance effects, which can be important for the smaller survey volumes available at low redshift.}

 We found that the measured angular correlation functions had some scatter between sub-volumes, but their average was remarkably consistent over different flux density thresholds.
 The 1-halo term had the largest spread with respect to flux density threshold, with a factor of 5 difference at an angular separation of $\theta \sim 0.2^\circ$.
 There is minimal difference in the 2-halo term except at $\theta > 0.5^\circ$ however.
 One explanation for this is found in the observation that the mean host halo mass varies quite slowly as a function of flux density.
 Since the distribution of halo masses is what governs the large-scale clustering behaviour for a galaxy population within the halo model, this may explain the insensitivity to flux density threshold.
 We also investigated the galaxy bias, $b_{\rm gal}$, finding that it decreased only slightly as a function of flux density threshold, with $\Delta b_{\rm gal} = -6\%$ as the flux density threshold is increased by an order of magnitude.
 We also compared the HOD-derived bias with the simulation and fitting function predictions, finding agreement to within about 20\% across all of the simulations.